Karthikeyan-alp/FaceRecognition/README.md

              python3 capturing.py

   This command will save the photo at capturing folder in Grayscale format.If you want to train more person run the same code by giving different user Id.

+ ## TRAINING AN IMAGES FOR PROCESSING

+ In this step we are going to create a yml file for Facial Detection.This file is produced by using the Negative images stored in the capturing folder.

+You can get the file(training.py) https://github.com/Karthikeyan-alp/FaceRecognition/blob/master/training.py

+ Save the file as training.py and open the Terminal and write the following command.

+             cd

+             source ~/.profile

+             workon cv

+             python3 training.py

+  After this execution you can find the yml file in training directory.